Hishore/Getting-and-Cleaning-Data-Project/README.md

 The fourth step is to use descriptive activity names to name the activities and create tidy dataset

-The fifth step is to create a txt file of the tidyData
+The fifth step is to create a txt file of the tidy dataset: TidyData